NatKrah/website/README.md

-Personal website to host info about me and person projects
+Personal website to host info about me and personal projects